szetumer/cloud_levelup_pkg/README.md

 This is a training ground for you to learn how to use Azure services.
 By completing Cloud Levelup you will be able to:

-- Manage an Azure account
+- setup an Azure account
-- Better understand Azure billing
+- better understand Azure billing
-- Manage Azure storage
+- manage Azure storage
-- Use the azure cli
+- use the azure cli
-- Use the databricks cli
+- use the databricks cli
-- Run a databricks workflow
+- run a databricks workflow
+- mount Azure storage into the databricks file system

 Please complete levels 0 through 3 before moving on to your favorite application.
 Completing Cloud Levelup __will__ cost money, so it is essential that you are comfortable learning the boring stuff (billing) before doing __anything else__ with Azure.

-## Level 0: LevelUp Cloud Setup
+## Level 0: Cloud Levelup Setup

 In this level, you will clone this github repo and check that things are set up appropriately.
 After cloning this github repo, cd into the package directory and start your virtual environment like so: